AntaresSimulatorTeam/antares-xpansion/docs/index.md

 The definition of the investment variables in **Antares-Xpansion** is detailed later in this note.
 For example, it may include:

-- > <span class="underline">Investable capacity values limited to a
+- > Investable capacity values limited to a
-  > finite set rather than a whole interval</span>.
+  > finite set rather than a whole interval.
 This allows for
   > example to make the hypothesis that the investment is made in unit
   > steps of 200 MW and to constrain the search for
   > **Antares-Xpansion** to the discrete set {0 MW, 200 MW, 400 MW,